gNucleus/text-to-cad-mcp/README.md

 # gNucleus Text To CAD MCP server
+[gNucleus](https://gnucleus.ai) is a Generative AI platform that transforms text and images into editable CAD models.

-A Model Context Protocol (MCP) server that connects to gNucleus API, allowing gNucleus GenAI Models to generate CAD parts/assemblies from text input.
+This repository contains the gNucleus Text-To-CAD MCP server, which connects to the gNucleus API.
+It allows MCP clients to generate CAD parts or assemblies from text input using gNucleus’s GenAI models.

 ## Prerequisites